 The carbon dioxide concentration is north of 415 parts per million, far above the recommended level to avoid climatic disruption.
-As a Green Party MP, I will make every effort to practically address our climate challenge by working with Greens and other parties to do so.
+Greens will make every effort to practically address our climate challenge by working with other parties to do so.
 Mission Possible of the Green Party of Canada is an excellent made-in-Canada proposal.

-Fiscal responsibility is a key concern of mine and I will vote to reduce deficits and to reduce the debt burden on future generations.
+Fiscal responsibility is a key concern of mine and it is important to reduce deficits and to reduce the debt burden on future generations.
 Their struggle to adapt to climatic extremes will already be enough of a challenge; they don’t need big debts too.
 However, they do need jobs, jobs that persist, in the new clean technology economy.

 Small businesses create over 70% of private sector employment in Canada.
 They create good, stable jobs.
 They offer competitive wages and benefits.
 And, because they’re small, they are flexible and nimble in adapting to changing global markets.

 In NS, a Mik’maq residential school survivor exhorted me and other settlers, to not walk behind, nor ahead, but beside her, as we reconcile.
-In the spirit of this invitation, I am pleased to say that I am being guided by an indigenous advisory council in my 2019 campaign.
+In the spirit of this invitation, I am pleased to say that I am being guided by an indigenous advisory council.

 I also honour a message from an indigenous grandmother.
 “I am an employee of Mother Earth.
 Our ancestors knew we were coming and didn’t take too much, so we could live too.
 It is time to wake up.”